Fast In-Memory XPath Search over Compressed Text and Tree Indexes: XPath Queries

 \subsection{From XPath to Automata}

-The translation from XPath to alternating automata is simple and can be done in one pass through the parse tree of the XPath expression.
-Roughly speaking, the resulting automaton is ``isomorphic'' to the original query (and has approximately the same size).
-All our optimization discussed later are \emph{on-the-fly} algorithms; for instance, we only determinize the automaton during its run on the input tree.
-Here, we only give an example of a query and its corresponding automaton: Consider the query \texttt{/descendant::listitem/descendant::keyword}.
-The corresponding automaton is $\mathcal{A}=(\mathcal{L},\{q_0,q_1\},\{q_0\},\delta)$ where $\delta$ contains the following transitions:
+The translation of an XPath query to an alternating automaton is a simple syntax-directed translation which can be carried out in one pass through the parse tree of the query.
+Roughly speaking, the resulting automaton is ``isomorphic'' to the original query (and has essentially the same size).
+We illustrate the translation by an example.
+Consider the query

-The automaton starts in state $\{ q_0\}$ and traverses the tree until it finds a subtree labeled \texttt{listitem}.
-At such a subtree, the automaton changes to state $\{q_0,q_1\}$ on the left subtree (because it is non-deterministic and two transitions fire), looking for a tag \texttt{keyword} or possibly another tag \texttt{listitem} and it will recurse on the right subtree in state $\{ q_0 \}$ again.
-Transitions 2 and 5 make sure that, according to the semantics of the descendant axis, only element nodes (and not text or attributes) are considered.
-If, in state $\{q_0,q_1\}$ it finds a node labeled $\texttt{keyword}$ then this node is marked as a result node.